amccorkl/E-Commerce_OOP/README.md

 ```

 ## Usage
-From the root directory, type node or nodemon index.js
+From the root directory, type in 'node index.js'

 ## License
 Distributed under the **MIT** license.